IronRiders/software-team/README.md

 # Software Team Quickstart Guide

 Welcome!
-If you're here you have at least passing interest in coding for the Iron Riders.
+If you're here you have at least passing interest in coding for- or looking at the code of- the Iron Riders.
 Here you'll find pointers on how to get started.

 TODO - this document is a work in progress, incomplete sections marked with TODO